 - assert_signed.
 Use this base modifier attribute to verify that the passed COBOL argument contains a sign. - assert_unsigned.
 Use this base modifier attribute to verify that the passed COBOL argument does not contain a sign. - no_size_error.
 During conversion (either COBOL to C or C to COBOL), it is possible that leading digits will be lost.
 If this occurs, the normal behavior is to generate an error condition.
 If the no_size_error base modifier attribute is used, the error condition will be ignored. - rounded.
 Use this base modifier attribute to cause rounding in those cases where truncation would normally occur (on either input or output).
 Rounding is performed using COBOL rounding rules. - scaled(value).
 Use this base modifier attribute to scale integer values during the conversion process.
-On output, the C value is divided by 10^{value} . - For example, if the attribute list is [[errno scaled(2)]] and the C function changed the value of the external variable errno to 123, the COBOL program would receive 1.23 back. - silent.
-For a description of this base modifier, see page 95.
+On output, the C value is divided by 10value.

+For example, if the attribute list is [[errno scaled(2)]] and the C function changed the value of the external variable errno to 123, the COBOL program would receive 1.23 back.